-This project investigated the impact of nursery education on children's cognitive and social development.
-It focused on the expansion in nursery education since 1998, which led to free part-time nursery education for three and four-year-olds and a large increase in the number of nursery places.
+This research project focused on the expansion in nursery education since 1998, which led to free part-time nursery education for three and four-year-olds and a large increase in the number of nursery places.

-- Between 1999 and 2007, the proportion of three-year-olds in England benefitting from a free nursery place rose from 37% to 88%.
+- Between 1999 and 2007, the proportion of three-year-olds in England benefitting from a free nursery place rose from 37 per cent to 88 per cent.
 However, for every four children given a free place, only one additional child began to use early education.
-For the other three children, the policy gave parents a discount on the early education that they would have paid for in any case
+For the other three children, the policy gave parents a discount on the early education that they would have paid for in any case.

 - Eligibility for an additional term of free part-time early education results in a very small increase in outcomes at age five.
 There is some evidence that an extra term of entitlement is more beneficial for children who attend settings highly rated by Ofsted, but effects are still small.